-Boys' Basketball Head Coach Jerry Van Dusen jvanduse@houstonisd.org
+Boys' Basketball Head Coach Jerry VanDusen jvanduse@houstonisd.org

-All players need Coach Van Dusen's permission to be in basketball 3rd and 7th period.
-Incoming 9th graders will practice before school, not after and they will not be put in the basketball class period.
-There will be open gym this summer, times TBA so please check with Coach Van Dusen.
-Try-outs
+All players must have Coach VanDusen's permission to be in basketball 3rd and 7th period.

+Incoming 9th graders will practice before school, not after, and they will not be put in the basketball class period.
+There will be open gym this summer, times TBA so please check the basketball website.
+Try-outs will be held in October and there will be cuts at all levels.

-Girls Basketball Head Coach Louise.Madison@houstonisd.org
+Girls Basketball Head Coach Louise Madison louise.madison@houstonisd.org